kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 [GCP forwarding_rules_charges](https://cloud.google.com/compute/network-pricing#forwarding_rules_charges) suggest that the same K8s Service definition would result in the creation of 2 forwarding rules in GCP.
 This has the same fixed price up to 5 forwarding rule instances, and each additional rule results in extra cost.

 A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `cloud.google.com/load-balancer-type: "Internal"`.
-Forwarding rules are also part of the GCE Internal TCP/UDP Load Balancer architecture, but in case of Internal TCP/UDP Load Balancer it is not supported to define different forwarding rules with different protocols for the same IP address.
-That is, for Services with type=LoadBalancer and with annotation `cloud.google.com/load-balancer-type: "Internal"` this feature would not be supported.
+Forwarding rules are part of the GCE Internal TCP/UDP Load Balancer architecture, too, and the user can define different forwarding rules with different protocols for the same IP address.

 Summary: The implementation of this feature can affect the bills of GCP users.
 However the following perspectives are also observed:
 - if a user wants to have UDP and TCP ports behind the same NLB two Services with must be defined, one for TCP and one for UDP.
 As the pricing is based on the number of forwarding rules this setup also means the same pricing as with the single Service instance.